kofuuku/FSF/README.md

 The ppt also contains the code and explaination for an API integration that can be implemented in the marketplace to show real-time updates in market values of farmers commodities as well as keep the rates for said commodities fair for both, the farmers and the sellers.
 The API we have used is Agmarket which is run and maintained by the Ministry of Agriculture and Farmers Welfare under the Government of India.

+We hope this project successfully helps ensure sustainable agricultural practices for food security